Osteoporosis & Menopause

-Peak bone mass is usually reached during a woman’s 20s to 30s when the skeleton has stopped growing and bones are at their strongest.
-When women reach menopause their estrogen levels drop significantly.
-Estrogen is important to new bone production because it supports osteoblasts, which are bone-producing cells.
-Without estrogen, osteoblasts can't produce enough new bone, and eventually, osteoclasts (bone-absorbing cells) overpower them.
-That's why post-menopausal women are at a high risk for osteoporosis.
+As women go through menopause there is a significant fall in the hormone, oestrogen.
+Oestrogen is important to new bone production because it supports osteoblasts, which are bone-producing cells.
+Without oestrogen, osteoblasts can't produce enough new bone, and eventually, osteoclasts (bone-absorbing cells) overpower them.
+That's why post-menopausal women are at a higher risk of osteoporosis.

-RECEDING GUMS.
-Your gums can recede if your jaw is losing bone.
+Receding gums Your gums can recede if your jaw is losing bone.

-WEAKER GRIP STRENGTH.
-Researchers have found that low handgrip strength was linked to low bone mineral density.
+Weaker grip strength Researchers have found that low handgrip strength was linked to low bone mineral density.
 In addition, lower grip strength can increase your risk for falls.

 Nail strength can signal bone health.
 But you should also take into consideration outside factors such as swimming, gardening, and other exercises that may affect your nails.

 Recent studies have also shown that swimming is helpful, since it requires your body to move against the resistance of the water.
 Physical activity improves muscle strength density to support bones as well as balance and overall fitness, which may assist in reducing the risk of falls and fractures.

-Australian Menopause Society
+Australian Menopause Society.
+Osteoporosis.

-Pilates Alliance of Australasia
+Pilates Alliance of Australasia.
+Pilates for osteoporosis.
+2022.